The information obtained here should not replace consultation with a physician. All medical information, procedures, drug

 children and adults.

-There is an abundance of information in medical journals and on the Internet on various oral habits and movement disorders.
+While there is an abundance of information in medical journals and on the Internet on various other oral habits and movement

-Tongue Chewing is never discussed, studied or documented.
+disorders, tongue chewing has never been studied or documented.
 Try a search for yourself - Click on the link below and type in

 U.S. National Library of Medicine - http://www.pubmed.com (This is just one of the numerous medical databases I have searched.)